taimos/dvalin/README.md

 * `notification` - notification service to send e-mails and use template engines
 * `monitoring` - monitoring service to report statistics of your service
 * `interconnect` - communication framework to connect micro services with each other
+* `orchestration` - orchestration tools like service discovery and global configuration
 * `test` - utilities for writing tests

 ## daemon